Bernard-A/IoTRoam-Tutorial/QuickStart.md

     * b.)
 The directory structure is as [here]
     * b.)
 Modify [intermediate-csr.json]  to suit you
     * c.)
 Modify "Certificate.json" in all subdirectories to suit your "CN" and host "IP addresses"
     * d.)
 For roaming, You have to modify the directory name to suit your NetId.
-In the example (https://github.com/AFNIC/IoTRoam-Tutorial/tree/master/config/network-server/roaming/000000), the NetID is "000000"
+In the [example], the NetID is "000000"
- 7. Install cfssl (https://blog.cloudflare.com/introducing-cfssl/).
-Some cfssl  installation tutorial : https://computingforgeeks.com/how-to-install-cloudflare-cfssl-on-linux-macos/
+ 7. Install [cfssl].
+A Short installation tutorial :
  8. Following has to done to run the Makefile : https://github.com/AFNIC/IoTRoam-Tutorial/edit/master/certificates/Makefile a.)
 Request your intermediate public and private certificate by sending mail to "sandoche.balakrichenan@afnic.fr" AND "antoine.bernard@afnic.fr" b.)
 Copy the intermediate public and private certificate to the intermediate directory as specified in the directory structure : https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/Certificates-Tutorial.md#directory-structure